 addicted to alcohol –the brain has not developed fully, the ability to understand, memorize, and retain is damaged.
 The ability to process and deal with emotions is also impaired.

 happens in children born to mothers who drink during their pregnancy.
 Their brains are smaller in size and have lesser brain cells leading to long term learning and behavioral problems.

 In chronic alcoholism, the brain shrinks in size due to the destruction of brain cells affecting thinking and retention processes.
 This also causes problems in balance and understanding .

 Excessive alcohol consumption can result in impairment of the respiratory center in the brain resulting in respiratory arrest that can be fatal.

-Alcoholism results in thiamine and vitamin B6 deficiency that causes confabulations, confusions, hallucinations, paranoea and even psychosis – the condition being called Wernicke-Korsakoff’s psychosis.
-The inability of the liver to break down alcohol in those afflicted with alcohol addiction results in increase of blood ammonia levels that reach the brain and result in hepatic encephalopathy that can cause coma.
+Alcoholism results in thiamine and vitamin B6 deficiency that causes confabulations, confusion, hallucinations, paranoia, and even psychosis – the condition being called Wernicke-Korsakoff’s psychosis.
+The inability of the liver to break down alcohol in those afflicted with alcohol addiction results in an increase of blood ammonia levels that reach the brain and result in hepatic encephalopathy that can cause coma.

 Long term abstinence from alcohol does give rise to renewed cell generation in the brain and improves the structural, functional and biochemistry in the first year of staying away from alcohol.

-We at AH work with an expert understanding of the long term effects of alcohol in each of our clients and design the alcohol rehabilitation accordingly.
+We at Anatta Humanversity work with an expert understanding of the long term effects of alcohol in each of our clients and design the alcohol rehabilitation accordingly.